dreamking60/d3-start-to-finish-leanpub/manuscript/20 PRACTICAL Add more circles.md

 ## Add four circles in the update function

 Currently the update function (`js/update.js`) adds a single circle.
-We make the following changes to add circles for each of the four energy types:
+Make the following changes which add circles for each of the four energy types:

 {caption: "js/update.js"}
 ```js